-On December 30, 1999, North Dakota State University, through the State of North Dakota and North Dakota State Board of Higher Education, entered into a ground lease, whereby the NDSU Research and Technology Park, Inc. leases 40 acres of land for \$1 per year for the next seventy-five years.
+On December 30, 1999, North Dakota State University, through the State of North Dakota and North Dakota State Board of Higher Education, entered into a ground lease, whereby the NDSU Research and Technology Park, Inc. (component unit) leases 40 acres of land for \$1 per year for the next seventy-five years.

-On November 1, 2000, NDSU Research and Technology Park, Inc. (RTP) entered into a \$6.5 million lease agreement with the City of Fargo to finance the construction of laboratory and research facilities and all equipment and furnishings located on Lot 1, Block 2, Research and Technology Park First Addition to the City of Fargo (Research Building #1).
-Article IV, Section 4.12 of that agreement assigned to NDSU all of NDSU Research and Technology Park's obligations under the lease, including but not limited to the payment of all basic rent and additional rent, maintenance, and repair of the project, maintenance of all insurance required under the lease, and restrictions of use of the project set forth in the lease.
-Under the terms of Exhibit B, Assignment of Lease to the aforementioned lease agreement, ". . . that upon payment of all the Bonds, title to the Facility will revert to the Company."
-(Company is defined in the lease as NDSU Research and Technology Park, Inc.) On August 1, 2002, essentially the same legal and financial structure used to construct Research Building #1 was used to construct a second research building.
+On November 1, 2000, NDSU Research and Technology Park, Inc. (RTP) entered into a \$6.5 million lease agreement with the City of Fargo to finance the construction of laboratory and research facilities and all equipment and furnishings located on property owned by the city.
+The agreement assigned to NDSU all of RTP's obligations under the lease, including but not limited to the payment of all rent, maintenance, and repair of the facility, maintenance of all insurance required under the lease, and restrictions of use of the project set forth in the lease.
+Upon payment of all the bonds, title to the facility will revert to RTP.
+On August 1, 2002, essentially the same legal and financial structure used to construct Research Building #1 was used to construct a second Research Building.
 The second lease agreement was for \$20,450,000.